-Numerous studies have also shown that late types tend to have a higher risk of developing diabetes or cardiovascular or neurotic and psychological disorders.
-The reasons for this may be due to a lack of sleep (from getting up too early) and the resulting poorer sense of well-being, on the one hand, and social factors, on the other: People tend to drink more alcohol, smoke more cigarettes and eat more unhealthy fast food in the evening.
-Early birds often bypass these times.
+Numerous studies have also shown that early types have a lower risk of developing diabetes or cardiovascular disease or neurotic and psychological disorders.
+At the same time, early types show higher empathy, willingness to compromise, conscientiousness and less procastination on average.

+The reasons for this can be attributed to social factors on the one hand: People tend to drink more alcohol, smoke more cigarettes and eat more unhealthy fast food in the evening.
+Early birds bypass these times.

-But studies have also identified biological causes: The structure of the brain differs.
-Late types have more gray brain matter on average in some brain regions.
-46 For example, in those regions that are responsible for risk-taking.
-This means late types tend more towards risky decisions and behaviors.
-47On the other hand, late types generally have less white brain matter.
-48 This white brain matter is likely to play a much greater role in determining mental performance and learning success than previously thought.
-The different structure of the brain between early and late types could also be due to the fact that late types get less sleep and are thus more likely to suffer from social jetlag.
-49
+However, studies have also identified biological causes: The structure of the brain differs.
+Early types have less gray brain matter on average in some brain regions.45 For example, in regions that are responsible for risk-taking.
+Early types are therefore more risk-averse.46 On the other hand, early types generally have healthier and more white brain matter.47 The white matter of the brain, in turn, is likely to be a much stronger determinant of mental performance, social skills and learning success than previously thought.48 The different structure of the brain could also be related to the fact that late types get less sleep and are thus more likely to suffer from social jetlag.49